Frequently Asked Questions

 7. What does “full-time work experience” for the MBA application mean?

 MBA programs in the USA are designed for students who have work experience and are highly competitive.
 In order to be able to receive admission from a university, students who want to study in an MBA program need to have at least two years of full-time work experience.
 MBA programs are regarded as “professional” programs rather than academic ones.
 It is recommended that a nominee has at least one-year of work experience at the time of application and continue to work for one more year until the program in the USA starts upon selection for the grant.

-6. What if you are a Master’s student or have a Master’s degree?
+8. What if you are currently a Master’s student or have a Master’s degree?

 If you want to study Psychology, Economy, Engineering and/or Physical Sciences for a future academic career, integrated PhD programs may be more appropriate for you.
 Master’s programs in these fields are lower in number compared to other fields.
 In order to make the best decision, we suggest you research and find out if programs offered in these fields match your goals.

 10. Do I have to decide which university I am going to apply for?

 Doing an advanced research about the graduate programs in the US in your field according to the degree levels will help you decide on the grant degree (Master’s/PhD) and field of your application.
 You are advised to fill in the section regarding your university preferences on the 10th page of the Embark application in line with your research.

 12. I have filed my application for the U.S. Green Card Lottery.
 May I apply for the Fulbright grant?